GuilhermeRossato/csv-to-code/README.md

 ## License

-This tool contains no tracking, no cookie-stuff, no data sending, nothing, but it has important licence: AGPL
+Licence is AGPL-3.0:

-You may copy, use, redistribute, change, or whatever with the code in this repository, as long as you don't blame me for misusing the product.

-If you do modify this to your needs then you shall publish the source code of that software.
+You may copy, use, redistribute, change with the code in this repository, as long as you don't blame me for  any harm caused by its usage.
+In case you do modify it or include the source of this repository with other software then you have to publish the source code of said project fully.
+It is not a violation of this license to use the code produced by this tool freely in any possible, imaginable, scenario, even evil ones, without credits.

-Other details can be checked in the LICENSE file.
+Other details can be checked in the [LICENSE.md](https://github.com/GuilhermeRossato/csv-to-code/blob/master/LICENSE.md) file.